pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 # Integrating Machine Learning

-A nice aspect of working with SQL in a Python environment is that machine learning libraries can be immediately integrated.
-We can import high-level functions for advanced data science with only a few lines of code, and wrap SQL extractions in Python loops if the data are too large to work with all at once.
+A nice aspect of working with SQL in a Python environment is that machine learning libraries can be seamlessly integrated.
+We can import high-level functions for advanced data science tasks with only a few lines of code, and wrap SQL extractions in Python loops if the data are too large to work with all at once.

 SQL offers the ability to create functions as well.
 For example, we could create a 'fuzzy lookup' function using Levenshtein distance, or a function to calculate the number of working days between dates.
 However, SQL by itself does not permit data visualization, and the ability to extend its functionality to machine learning capabilities is minimal.